 Coba

-There are two big advantages of visiting the Mayan ruins of Coba: they’re not nearly as crowded as the other ruins in Mexico, and climbing to the top of the pyramid is still allowed.
-Yesssss!
+One of the biggest advantages of visiting the Mayan ruins of Coba is that they’re not nearly as crowded as the other ruins in Mexico.

 READ ALSO: A Guide to the Coba Ruins, Mexico

-➤ For an amazing day trip that will check a few items off your list all at once, I recommend this Tulum, Coba, & Cenote Tour.
-This tour will take you to both Coba and the Tulum Archeological Site, and you’ll get the chance to swim in 2 different cenotes.
+➤ For an amazing day trip I recommend this Tulum and Coba: Full-Day Archaeological Tour with Lunch.
+It will take you to both Coba and the Tulum Archeological Site, and you’ll get the chance to swim in 2 different cenotes.
 Pick-up and lunch are included.
 Worth every penny! ➥ BOOK IT HERE

 READ ALSO: 11 Unmissable Day Trips from Tulum